rubymotion-community/BubbleWrap/samples/camera/README.md

-## Location Demo
+## Camera Demo

-A bubble-wrap demo to show how to use location API.
+A bubble-wrap demo to show how to use camera API.